-This quick tip teaches you how to find the groups a Linux user belongs to.
+This quick tip teaches you how to find the groups a Linux user belongs to in Linux command line.

 Groups are the essential part of basic Linux filesystem security by design.
 If you know about the file permissions in Linux, you already know that groups play a huge role in limiting and allowing access of files to the desired users only.

 The idea is to collect users in a group based on their roles.
 This way, you can easily set permissions for the intended groups of user.
 For example, users in sudo groups can run commands with superuser privileges while other users cannot.

 Now that might make you curious about knowing which groups you belong to and this is exactly what I am going to show you in this quick tutorial.

 To find out which groups your user account belongs to, simply use this command:

 This will show all the groups you belong to.

 abhishek@linuxhandbook:~$ groups abhishek adm cdrom sudo dip plugdev lpadmin sambashare kvm